 When it comes to disciplining employees, failing to follow a fair procedure and investigate properly can result in a whole host of legal trouble.

 Sacking an employee is a serious matter, which is why an Employment Tribunal will want to satisfy itself that the decision to dismiss was reasonable and reached after a fair and robust investigation into the issue.
+The best way to prove that the sacking was justified is to have a strong employee misconduct and disciplinary procedure.

 Unfortunately for employers, it’s frustratingly easy to bungle the disciplinary process.
 You may have a perfectly valid reason to dismiss, but unless you can show that you have followed a fair procedure, you may find yourself facing a claim for unfair dismissal.
+An employee misconduct and disciplinary procedure is absolutely essential.

 We’ve produced a free Employer’s Definitive Guide to Misconduct and Disciplinary Procedures, which answers some of the common questions employers have when dealing with employees’ misconduct.
 The guide offers expert tips and warnings, and explains how to ensure you’re carrying out a fair process, following best practice and abiding by the law.